joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 ---

 # UX Buddy tasks
 - [ ] Invite new team member to the product stage Slack channel.
-Check with your PM or ping Peopple Ops.
+Check with your PM or ping People Ops.
 - [ ] Add new team member to the product stage daily stand-up bot (your team uses this to post daily updates including what you are working on and if you have any blockers, much like a regular stand-up but much easier than doing one in real life). `*`
+- [ ] Add new team member to product stage [async retrospective](https://gitlab.com/gitlab-org/async-retrospectives).
 - [ ] Add new team member to the product stage weekly and monthly meetings. `*`
 - [ ] Invite new team member to a 1:1 repeating every Friday. `*`
 - [ ] Create a Google Doc for 1:1 agenda items, share it with the new team member, and attach it to the 1:1 event.

 `*` These are team meetings calendars for which everyone should be invited and allowed to edit.
 Check with `peopleops` if you need persmission to add the new joiner.